ahmedrageh1/ApiWithFlow/README.md

 # ApiWithFlow

-sample project to explain how to build solid, clean architected and easy to maintain project using retrofit with flow adapter and how to access the same flow through all application layes with generic error handing in professional way
+sample project to explain how to build solid, clean architected and easy to maintain project using retrofit with flow adapter and how to access the same flow through all application layes with configuration changes and generic error handing in professional way

 ### Techniques
 * Kotlin